rpy2/rpy2/doc/vector.rst

 The :class:`DataFrame` constructor accepts either an :class:`rinterface.SexpVector`
-(with :attr:`typeof` equal to *VECSXP*, that is, an R `list`) or any Python object implementing the method :meth:`iteritems` (for example :class:`dict` or :class:`rpy2.rlike.container.OrdDict`).
+(with :attr:`typeof` equal to *VECSXP*, that is, an R `list`) or any Python object implementing the method :meth:`items` (for example :class:`dict` or :class:`rpy2.rlike.container.OrdDict`).

 Empty `data.frame`: